nhs-r-community/conference-2024/Talks/2024-11-21_mainey_to_explain_or_predict.md

-## To Exlplain or Predict: how different modelling objectives change how you use the same tools (Chris Mainey)
+## To Explain or Predict: how different modelling objectives change how you use the same tools (Chris Mainey)

 ### Links